Welcome, Award ceremony for Pitch event, Hackathon group formation

 Yes!
 The winners will receive:

-No. Participants will register as individuals for the hackathon.
-During the welcome meet and greet on the 16th of August, participants will form groups of 3 to 6 individuals and work as a team throughout the hackathon.
+No. Participants MUST register as individuals for the hackathon.
+Participants will be formed into groups of 3 to 6 individuals and work as a team throughout the hackathon.
 You will be able to select your own teammates, so if you have a group you want to work with, just make sure everyone is registered.
 We encourage students to work collaboratively in cross-discipline teams and will give students time to get to know one another and form their teams.